FlyInkTV/FlyInkStream-Engine/README.md

 rtmps://localhost:1937/...
 ```

 Be aware that RTMPS is currently unsupported by all major players.
-However, you can use a proxy like [stunnel](https://www.stunnel.org) or [nginx](https://nginx.org/) or a dedicated _MediaMTX_ instance to decrypt streams before reading them.
+However, you can use a proxy like [stunnel](https://www.stunnel.org) or [nginx](https://nginx.org/) or a dedicated _flyinkstream_ instance to decrypt streams before reading them.

 ## Compile from source